isc-projects/kea/platforms.md

 ## Supported platforms

-In general, this version of Kea will build and run on any POSIX-compliant system with a C++ compiler, the Botan cryptographic ibrary, the log4cplus logging library and the Boost system library.
+In general, this version of Kea will build and run on any POSIX-compliant system with a C++ compiler (with C++11 support), the Botan cryptographic library, the log4cplus logging library and the Boost system library.

+The Kea build has been checked with GCC g++ 4.8.5 and some later versions, and Clang 800.0.38 and some later versions.

 Required Software at Run-Time